 Two California cement kilns continued to consume TDF in 2023.
-A third company stopped using waste tires as a fuel supply and the fourth cement company is now only using the fluff/fiber derived from waste tire processing as a fuel source based on its low cost and BTU value.
-At least one of the two cement companies was also not operating during its month-long maintenance period when the kiln was shut down.
-The cement companies dictate whether to accept material based on their volume requirements, particle specification, competitive fuel feedstocks, and their Green House Gas (GHG) emission values.
-Cement plants consistently seek the most economical and high BTU value feedstock and may change their preferred fuel at any time.
+A third company stopped using waste tires as a fuel supply and the fourth cement company is now only using the fluff/fiber derived from waste tire processing as a fuel source based on its low cost and heat value.
+The cement companies dictate whether they will accept material

-As illustrated in Figure 11, reported shipments of California-generated TDF declined in 2023 by 35.7 percent, totaling 20,858 tons (2.1 million PTEs, or 3.7 percent of all waste tires managed).
-This amount includes 19,558 tons (1.39 million PTEs) of whole waste tires and size reduced TDF, as well as 1,300 tons of tire fluff/fiber generated as residual by processors.
-Despite a national increase of 10 percent TDF use in cement, pulp and paper and industrial boilers its utilization in California has declined.
-In 2021 SB 596 was signed by Governor Newsom, which required the California Air Resource Board (CARB) to develop a comprehensive strategy for the cement sector to achieve a greenhouse gas emission intensity 40 percent below baseline levels by 2035 and net zero by 2045.
+As illustrated in Figure 11, reported shipments of California-generated TDF declined in 2023 by 35.7%, totaling 20,858 tons (2.1 million PTEs, or 3.7% of all waste tires managed).
+This amount includes 19,558 tons (1.39 million PTEs) of whole waste tires and size-reduced TDF, as well as 1,300 tons of tire fluff/fiber generated as residual by processors.
+Despite a national increase of 10% TDF use in cement, pulp and paper, and industrial boilers, its utilization in California has declined.